 Three Things to Protect Your Sports Facility from Sports Injury Incidents

-Some sports injuries cannot be avoided.
-Such as an observer being hit by a foul baseball or a player twisting a knee when coming down.
+Some sports injuries cannot be avoided, such as an observer being hit by a foul baseball or a player twisting a knee when coming down.
 Still, many of these injuries can be prevented.
 Broken bones and twisted ankles can come from a variety of issues.
-Some of them that your facility can work to prevent.
+Some of them your facility can work to prevent.

 Here are the three things that every sports facility can do to be prepared for sports facility injuries.